 - You will need your bank routing number and your account number to complete this process.

 - Forms are due on the 31st day of employment.

 - Resource: UTHealth Benefits can assist you.
 They can be reached by phone at (713) 500-3935 or by email at firstname.lastname@example.org

 - This review includes mobile access requirements to university protected information.

 - Obtain a Digital ID

 - A digital ID is used for email signature authentication and encryption.
 All email that contains sensitive or secured information must be sent as encrypted within and outside of the university.
 Your job may or may not require this.
-Please check with your supervisor.
+Please check with your supervisor, hiring manager or recruiter.

 - Complete New Employee Training Courses

 - All new employees are required to complete specific training courses in Learn2Succeed.
 Log-in and click the New Employee Learning section to access the required the courses.